 Cycle along the stunning Amalfi Coast & Sorrento

 Cycling is a great way to explore the stunning natural and cultural treasures of the Amalfi Coast and the sorrento Peninsula.
-Although sometimes busy it offers some of the most awesome cycling roads you could ever imagine.
+Although sometimes busy (and so you’ll have to choose where and when to ride) it offers some of the most awesome cycling roads you could ever imagine.

 The blue Mediterranean on one side, the sheer mountain cliffs on the other, you’ll cycle through quaint fishing villages and mondane resorts, all stunning located along what perhaps is the world’s most beautiful coastline.

 The Sorrento Peninsula, of which the Amalfi Coast is the southern side, offers some of the most scenic routes in the world, while visiting beautiful towns including Positano and of course Amalfi itself.
 Views of the island of Capri and the Amalfi coast stretched out across the bay behind the turquoise waters of the Tyrrhenian Sea or small picturesque ports filled with fishing boats or small yachts never fail to impress.
 And all the cycling will help to build our appetite for the fine food that the area is famous for!

 How fit must I be to cycle the Amalfi Coast & Sorrento ?

 Basically there is only one ‘flattish’ road, the coastal road.
 But nothing is really ‘flat’ in this area.
 Even the easiest road will take you over a few ‘hills’, and therefore you’ll need a minimum level of fitness and some experience with cycling in a foreign country (where the traffic is not always as ‘back home’).